Generic Name: procarbazine (pro CAR ba zeen)

 What is Matulane (procarbazine)?

-Procarbazine is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Procarbazine is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Procarbazine is given with other cancer medications to treat Hodgkin's Disease (a type of blood cancer).
+Procarbazine is given with other cancer medicines to treat Hodgkin's Disease (a type of blood cancer).

 Procarbazine may also be used for purposes not listed in this medication guide.